Beating Candidiasis safely while breastfeeding

 Grapefruit Seed Extract is a strong antifungal that has a long history of use by breastfeeding mothers.
 With a liquid product such as this one by NutriBiotic, you can modulate your dosage from just 1 – 2 drops in a cup of water to 5 – 10 drops, taken 3 – 5 times a day.

 The ability to experiment and find your best dosage gives you control.
 This may feel new and uncomfortable for many, as we are used to following dosage recommendations.
 In the case of clearing infection, and using natural products, it is useful to start with. alow dosage and build up, watching your body’s reaction.
 You can scale back if you notice increased fatigue or any unwellness, and then gradually increase your dosage again at a later time.

-Acacia Fiber (also called “gum arabic”).
-Take up to one tablespoon daily in yogurt, juice, or water, or blended into juices and smoothies.
-Acacia fiber has many benefits.
-It is antimicrobial both against bacteria and fungus.
-It “smooths” and “coats” the contents of the bowels, relieving constipation.
-In a study1 from 2012, a daily snack of acacia fiber in yogurt with Bifidus lactobacilli improved both constipation and diarrhea in persons with IBS (Irritable Bowel Syndrome).
+Consider Acacia Fiber, also known as “gum arabic.”
+You can take up to one tablespoon daily, adding it to yogurt, juice, water, or blending into juices and smoothies.
+This fiber offers numerous benefits – it serves as an antimicrobial agent against both bacteria and fungus, it ‘soothes’ and ‘coats’ the bowel contents, aiding in relieving constipation.
+In a study from 20121, consuming a daily snack of acacia fiber mixed with yogurt and Bifidus lactobacilli showed an improvement in both constipation and diarrhea among individuals with Irritable Bowel Syndrome (IBS).